 St. Christopher serves the Charleston area, and particularly the West Side, in several ways:

-The 12th annual one-week Summer Day Camp at St. Christopher Episcopal Church concluded June 23 with a theme of “Embracing Change.”Activities during the week included afternoon swimming, harvesting lunch from the Rebecca Street Garden, interactive science experiments by the local chemical company Covestra, interactive heart demonstrations by the W.Va.
+The 12th annual one-week Summer Day Camp at St. Christopher Episcopal Church concluded June 23, 2017 with a theme of “Embracing Change.”Activities included afternoon swimming, harvesting lunch from the Rebecca Street Garden, interactive science experiments by the local chemical company Covestra, interactive heart demonstrations by the W.Va.
 Nurses Association, LEGO building and more.

 To conclude the camp on Friday evening, the church hosted an awards ceremony and a fellowship dinner for the campers, their families and camp volunteers.
 Campers performed a hip-hop routine choreographed by church member, Jennifer Miller.